ARUKU-INTERACTIVE/ifm-core-api/README.md

-# Template API
+# IFM API

-Template for creating REST APIs.
+This API contains all Invincible Football Manager core business logic.

 **Table of contents:**